Most Repeated GK/GS

 • Which Article of the Indian Constitution provides for the institution of Panchayati Raj? :- Article 40

-• Which article of the Constitution deals with money bills :- Article 110
+• Which Article of the Constitution deals with money bills :- Article 110

 • Father of Economics :- Adam Smith